-Dr. Brett King from Yale University led the work with tofacitinib, and he was even interviewed on the Bald Truth show shortly thereafter.
-While most people on hair loss forums have not been too optimistic about a cure for alopecia areata also working on patients suffering from androgenetic alopecia (aka male pattern baldness), in that interview Dr. King seemed to imply that it was definitely a possibility.
+Dr. Brett King from Yale University led the work with tofacitinib, and he was interviewed on the Bald Truth show shortly thereafter.
+Most people on hair loss forums have not been too optimistic about a cure for alopecia areata also working on patients suffering from androgenetic alopecia (aka male pattern baldness).
+However, in that interview, Dr. King seemed to imply that it was definitely a possibility.

 Instead, today Dr. King shocked the dermatological world for a second time for a totally different reason.
-Apparently, tofacitinib cured one of Dr. King’s 53 year old female patient’s vitiligo, a devastating skin disease (Michael Jackson supposedly suffered from it).
+Apparently, tofacitinib citrate cured one of Dr. King’s 53 year old female patient’s vitiligo.
+This latter condition is a devastating skin disease (Michael Jackson supposedly suffered from it).

 Quite a few media outlets have covered this study today, including the UK’s Telegraph and US based CBS News.
-Here’s to hoping that in 2016 (or sooner), Dr. King publishes yet one more study that finally shows tofacitinib also curing androgenetic alopecia…at least in some patients in which there is also an inflammatory component to the disease.
+Here’s to hoping that in 2016 (or sooner), Dr. King publishes yet one more study that finally shows tofacitinib also curing androgenetic alopecia.
+At least in some patients in which there is also an inflammatory component to the disease.

 So far, all of Dr. King’s results from last year and this year suggest that tofacitinib does not lead to any kind of severe side effects when taken under doctor supervision.
 It should also be noted that Pfizer has filed for FDA approval to treat psoriasis with tofacitinib after successful phase 3 trials.
 This is all very encouraging when it comes to the safety profile of this seemingly miraculous drug.